processone/docs.ejabberd.im/content/admin/installation.md

 initial administrator account.
 Some examples are Debian and Gentoo.
 Consult the resources provided by your Operating System for more information.

-Usually those packages create a script like `/etc/init.d/ejabberd` to start and stop ejabberd as a service at boot time.

 ProcessOne now provides RPM and DEB all in one packages as well, since ejabberd version 15.06.
 This is self-sufficient packages also